|

 "It makes me sad in a way,"

 I admitted to Carolyn.
-"What might I have
+"What might I have accomplished

 My daughter summed up the message of